The Innominate

 The Innominate (12761 ft) is a mountain peak located in the Bighorn Mountains in the U.S. state of Wyoming.
 Situated along a knife-like ridge known as an arête, the summit is located in the Cloud Peak Wilderness of Bighorn National Forest.
 The slightly taller Mount Woolsey is .30 mi to the northwest.
 A small glacier lies below the arête to the east.

+The first recorded ascent was made by W. B. Willcox and his brother Alan Willcox.